roughike/streaming_shared_preferences/README.md

 Assuming that there's no previously stored value for `counter`, the above example will print `0`, `1`, `2` and `3` to the console.

-## Usage with Flutter widgets

-The recommended way to react to value changes is to use the `PreferenceBuilder` widget.

-You can use a `StreamBuilder` if you want, but that requires you to pass in the `initialData` argument that already exists as `defaultValue` on a `Preference`.
-One other benefit of PreferenceBuilder is that it will also nag at you if you accidentally create `Preference` objects in the build method (which is not good for performance).

-### Go simple if you don't have a lot of preferences
+## Go simple if you don't have a lot of preferences

 If you have only one `Preference` in your app, it might make sense to create and listen to a `Preference` inline: